 Delete a word

 To delete a word from the trie, first check whether the word exists in the trie.
 If not, the method can return.
-The same as insert, loop through each character in the word.
-A pointer node starts from the root node.
-If the character is not in the node‘s children, the method returns directly.
-Otherwise, the node moves to the child node.
-When the node is at the last character of the word, mark the node‘s isEnd to be false.
+Otherwise, continue.
+The same as insertion, start from root. loop through each character in the word.
+If the next character is not in the node‘s children, the method returns directly.
+Otherwise, move to the child node.
+When it is the last character of the word, mark the node‘s isEnd to be false.
 The word is not actually deleted from the trie.
-It becomes invisible.
+It just becomes inaccessible.

 Java